vsariola/sointu/README.md

     64-bit Linux, tested on WSL.
 32-bit executables don't run on WSL, so those remain to be tested.
   - **Compiling as a library**.
-The API is very rudimentary, a single function render_samples, and between calls, the user is responsible for manipulating the synth state in a similar way as the actual player does (e.g. triggering/ releasing voices etc.)
+The API is very rudimentary, a single function render, and between calls, the user is responsible for manipulating the synth state in a similar way as the actual player does (e.g. triggering/ releasing voices etc.)
   - **Calling Sointu as a library from Go language**.
 The Go API is slighty more